JavierDCH12/JavierDCH12/README.md

 ## Hi there 👋

 # 💫 About Me:
-Hi, I'm Javier Delgado!<br>I'm a software development student passionate about programming.<br>This is my personal GitHub page, where I share my side projects <br>and experiments. <br>Previously, I worked as a business consultant in Brussels <br>before making the leap into tech. <br><br>Fun fact: I speak Japanese!
+Hi, I'm Javier Delgado!<br>I'm a software development student passionate about programming.<br>This is my personal GitHub page, where I share my side projects <br>and experiments. <br>Previously, I worked as a business consultant in Brussels <br>before making the leap into tech. <br><br>Fun fact: I can speak Japanese & Dutch!

 ## 🌐 Socials: